zemacedo99/FEUP-FSI/LOGBOOK6.md

 - Exploring a format-string vulnerability attack, retrieve the flag located in the file flag.txt.

 ### Challenge 1
-- We start to send radom format specifiers like %x to the program to watch what it will be printed.
-We realize when we send something like "AAAA%x.%x.%x" we will print "AAAA414141", 41 is the Hexadecimal of the ASCII Character A. So that means that if we send a position of the memory with the right format specifier right after, we can see what is in that variable.
+- We started by sending random format specifiers like %x to the program to watch what was be printed.
+We realized that when we sent something like "AAAA%x.%x.%x", it would print "AAAA414141", 41 being the Hexadecimal of the ASCII Character A. So that means that if we send a position of the memory with the right format specifier right after, we can see what is in that variable.

-- After we use gdb to try to find the variable here the flag is stored.
-We use ```p &flag``` and got the memory address 0x804c060.
+- We then used gdb to try and find the address of the global variable where the flag was stored.
+We used ```p &flag``` and got the memory address 0x804c060.

-- We send the little endian memory address ```x60\xc0\x04\x08``` and ```%s``` after, and we print the flag stored in that memory address.
+- Finally, we sent the little endian memory address ```x60\xc0\x04\x08``` followed by ```%s```, which printed the flag stored in that memory address.

 ### Challenge 2
+- We started by running the ```checksec``` command and inspecting the program source code to find vulnerabilities.

+- We noticed that we could probably use a formated string to write to memory.
+We also realized that we only needed to change the value of a variable to be able to run a shell.

+- We followed the same steps as in the first Challenge, using gdb to find the adress of the ```key``` variable and using a similar formated string to print what was in the stack.

+- We knew that we needed to use the address we had found out and ```%n``` to change the ```key``` variable.
+First, we tried a different formated string, "AAAA\x34\xc0\x04\x08%x.%x.%x.%x...", to find out were the A's and the variable address were being stored.
+This version of the string allowed us to choose an arbitrary number of characters to be printed just by changing the first ```%x``` to ```%100.x``` (or any other value besides 100), and modifying the second ```%x``` to ```%n``` would write to the memory address in the string the number of printed characters up until that moment.

+- We converted the wanted value ```0xbeef``` to a base 10 value, 48879.
+This was the value of characters that had to be printed before the ```%n```.
+By analysing the previous outputs, we found that "AAAA\x34\xc0\x04\x08%48871.x%n" would be the formated string that would change the value of the variable ```key``` to ```0xbeef```, which lauched a shell.

+- In the end, after lauching the shell, using commands to search the directories we found and printed the flag.

 ## SeedLab